ChristianChiarulli/blog/content/ArchLinux/01-Arch-Linux-Install-UEFI.md

 ## Format the partitions

-We have to create 3 file systems here and enable the swap partition, so let's get started
+We have to create 3 file systems here, so let's get started

 - Format the EFI partition with: